Plurals of Acronyms and Abbreviations

 - 300 ms (milliseconds)

-As you can see, not adding s to form the plural of an SI unit helps avoid ambiguity: otherwise, “100 ms” could be either 100 meters or 100 milliseconds.
+Not adding s to form the plural of a unit of measurement helps avoid ambiguity: otherwise, “100 ms” could be either 100 meters or 100 milliseconds.

-Note that units of time (seconds, minutes, hours, months, and years) are often written with an added s to construct the plural form.
+Units of time (seconds, minutes, hours, months, and years) are often written with an added s to construct the plural form.
 This is considered acceptable in nontechnical, nonacademic writing.
-The period is optional.
+The period at the end is optional.

 - 10 secs.